Helix (video game)

-Helix is a music video game for WiiWare by Ghostfire Games for 1000 Wii Points (and, now that DSiWare has been created, Nintendo Points).
+Helix is a 2008 rhythm video game developed and published by American studio Ghostfire Games for the Wii.
+It was released on the WiiWare service as the studio's debut game.
 The objective of the game is to accurately copy gestures with the Wii Remote to the beat of the music.
 The game encourages players to use two Wii Remotes to play, and features 26 music tracks from independent musicians.

-Helix was released on August 25, 2008 in North America and on September 26, 2008 in Europe.

 Gameplay

 The player is required to copy the arm motions of a robot that dances on screen using their Wii Remotes.
 The player is first shown the motion, and then must perform it afterward, similar to the game simon says.
 A "Rhythm Track" scrolls across the top of the screen, indicating to the player when it is time for to do the motion.

 When the robot does a move, a "Move Bar" appears on the Rhythm Track.
 The Move Bar starts traveling left on the Rhythm Track after it appears.
 The player must then time their motion so that it is halfway completed by the time the center of the Move Bar passes by the halfway mark of the Rhythm Track.
 Once completing the motion, if the Move Bar turns green, the player has performed the gesture correctly, if it turns red, the move was performed incorrectly.
 In addition, like other music games, Helix also features a gauge that fills up with every successful move, and depletes with every failed move.